unrepentantgeek/Duet4OBKP/Preparation.md

 While you can just plug the wires into the Duet it is recommened that you cut off the old connectors and crimp on the connectors included with the Duet.

+You must re-terminate one end of the end effector umbilical.
+The connections on the Duet are sufficiently different that you can't just plug in.
+See the image below for the correct pin connections.
 ![Umbilical wiring](img/duet_umbilical_wiring.jpg)